 Kiesha Jackson is the Founder and Executive Director of Caleb’s Kids.
 Under her leadership, Caleb’s Kids has provided scholarships to high school seniors, sponsored holiday care and wellness benefits for surviving families of suicide loss, and has provided life changing outreach, materials, and workshops to thousands of Detroit Area youth and parents.
 Kiesha is passionate about mental health education, awareness, and advocacy, specifically as it relates to youth.
-She has participated in numerous panel discussions, radio interviews, online and written publications advocating for youth mental health, and is a 2018 Walker’s Legacy Power 15 Recipient and a 2019 National Alliance on Mental Illness – Michigan Administrator of the Year Nominee, and a 2020 National Alliance on Mental Illness-Michigan Special Honoree Award Recipient.
+She has participated in numerous panel discussions, radio interviews, online and written publications advocating for youth mental health, and is a 2018 Walker’s Legacy Power 15 Recipient, 2019 BMe-Skillman Vanguard, 2019 National Alliance on Mental Illness – Michigan Administrator of the Year Nominee, and a 2020 National Alliance on Mental Illness-Michigan Special Honoree Award Recipient.